Last updated on November 21st, 2021

 Creamy Mashed Potatoes.
 Wait!
 Don’t run away!
 Mashed potatoes ain’t exactly “diet fare,” but they are devilishly delicious to eat.
 Need a dreamy base for your favorite gravies and stews?
 Need a sumptuous side dish that you can make ahead of time, and reheat on the stove top?
 Want some tips and tricks for getting the most flavor from your potatoes?
 This step-by-step recipe is for you:

 Cranberry Sauce with Red Wine and Ginger.
 Oh, my.
-This is the cranberry sauce of my ruby-red dreams.
-One taste and you’ll be hooked.
+This is the cranberry sauce of our ruby-red dreams.
+One taste and you’ll be hooked, I promise.
 Here’s the recipe.

 A Gratin of Leeks.
 I think you’ll love this French classic.
-After all, who can resist a side dish (or vegetarian main course) of tender leeks, all of them gloriously suspended in Sauce Mornay (white sauce with cheese), and topped off with crisp, buttery bread crumbs?
+After all, who among us can resist a side dish (or vegetarian main course) of tender leeks that are gloriously suspended in Sauce Mornay (white sauce with cheese), and finished with a crisp lid of buttery bread crumbs?
 You can assemble the entire dish several hours in advance, if you wish, and then bake it off about 30 minutes before serving time.
 Here’s the recipe.